 Do not ride on sidewalks.
 Ride scooters in bike lanes where possible, and in the street with the flow of traffic.

 - These devices are not be ridden on the bricked portion of the Downtown Mall, the Corner, or Court Square.

 - Do not park on private property unless the company specifically allows it at a certain location.

 - Park as close to the curb as possible.

 - Park on a hard surface whenever possible.
 Scooters may tip over when parked on grass or mulch.

-The MyCville app includes a specific reporting link for dockless eScooter and eBicycle issues.
-Information about the MyCville app can be found at this link: http://www.charlottesville.org/community/mycville-service-request
+The MyCville app includes a specific reporting link for dockless e-scooter and e-bicycle issues.

 The University and Medical Center reserve the right to impound devices that are not in compliance.
-Impoundment fees apply.
+Impound fees apply.

-The UVA Department of Parking & Transportation is responsible for the issuance and administration of the University eScooter and electrical-assist bicycle program and the regulations governing appropriate process, use, parking, and storage of dockless eScooters and eBikes.
+The Department of Parking & Transportation is responsible for the issuance and administration of the University e-scooter and electrical-assist bicycle program and the regulations governing appropriate process, use, parking, and storage of dockless e-scooters and e-bikes.
 The University Police Department is responsible for enforcing moving violations and/or other life safety issues.